darwaishx/Deep-Learning-With-Deep-Lens/1-KnowYourDevice/2-ObjectDetection/README.md

 ![](assets/dlmessages.png)

 ## Completion
 You have create and deployed object detection project to your Deeplens device.
-In the next module, [Hot Dog Not Hot Dog](../3-HotDogNotHotDog), you will learn how to edit a pre-trained object recognition model in SageMaker to perform a binary classification and deploy newly trained model to the device.